rebelvg/framework.VR/readme.txt

 [] spawn testLoadout_fnc;
 to test loadouts on ai units.

-Visit initPlayerLocal.sqf and framework\initPlayerLocal.sqf for radios, loadouts, custom roster script, etc.
+Visit framework\initPlayerLocal.sqf for radios, loadouts, custom roster script, etc.
 You need to set up radioNetArray in your initPlayerLocal.
 You need to set radio_channel for all playable units. this setVariable ["radio_channel", [1,0]];